janpaepke/ScrollMagic/README.md

 _**NOTE:** The logging feature is removed in the minified version due to file size considerations._

-To use **plugins** like the indicators visualization, simply include them additionally to the main library:
+To use **plugins** like the indicators visualization, simply include them in addition to the main library:

 ```html
 <script src="js/scrollmagic/uncompressed/plugins/debug.addIndicators.js"></script>